CosmWasm/sylvia-book/src/basics/entry-points.md

 To start, we will go with three basic entry points:

-- `instantiate` which is called once per smart contract lifetime - you can think about it as a constructor or initializer of a contract.
+- `instantiate` is called once per smart contract lifetime - you can think about it as a constructor or initializer of a contract.
-- `execute` for handling messages which are able to modify contract state - they are used to perform some actual actions.
+- `execute` for handling messages which can modify contract state - they are used to perform some actual actions.
 - `query` for handling messages requesting some information from a contract; unlike `execute`, they can never affect any contract state, and are used just like database queries.